[Physics FAQ] -

 - Don't read: The Physicist's World, by Thomas Grissom.
-This
+We

-book is included here as an example of a book that contains mostly incorrect
+include this book as an example of a book that contains mostly incorrect physics.

-physics.
-Grissom is a philosopher who has managed to publish a book about physics
+Grissom is a philosopher who has managed to publish a book about physics without knowing

-without knowing much physics, and it's a shame that he has taught the content of this book
+much physics, and it's a shame that he has taught the content of this book for some

-for some (many?) years to philosophy students, who must've gone out into the big world
+(many?) years to philosophy students, who must've gone out into the big world thinking

-thinking that physicists must be incredibly dumb if they really believe the naïve concepts
+that physicists must be incredibly dumb if they really believe the naïve concepts that

 subject wrong: Grissom thinks that special relativity is all about what is seen with the